 - An application form completed by the student and sent to the Admissions Office.
-Visit www.centenaryuniversity.edu to apply.

-- Official transcript of all school records

-- At least 20 years old

-- At least one year of work experience

-- Applicants who have English as a Second Language are required to furnish a score of 550 or above on a

-TOEFL examination taken within the last five years or obtain a satisfactory score on the Global English
+Visit www.centenaryuniversity.edu to apply. - Official transcript of all post-secondary education; i.e. colleges, universities, trade school, military experience, etc. - Be an adult learner - Applicants who have English as a Second Language are required to furnish a score of 550 or above on a TOEFL examination taken within the last five years or obtain a satisfactory score on the Global English placement assessment.

-placement assessment.

-- Essay/Personal Statement